 How to Move with Your Pets

-The day of the big move, use pet boarding or your favorite pet nanny to keep your pet occupied.
+On the day of the big move, use pet boarding or your favorite pet nanny to keep your pet occupied.
 It’s important to keep your pets and especially small children clear of the home to avoid any dangerous moving equipment.
-Having a barking dog that’s running out the front door elongates the moving process and can bring more stress to you and the movers.
+Having a barking dog that’s running out the front door elongates the moving process and can bring more stress to you and the professional movers.

 4. Let them settle in